catherinestorm/mr_druggable_genome_pd/README.md

 # mr_druggable_genome_pd

 ## Introduction
-This is a collection of scripts used to complete a Mendelian randomization analysis for the druggable genome in Parkinson's disease.
-The method uses expression quantitative trait loci (eQTL) from blood and brain tissue for druggable genes to predict the efficacy of using these medications in Parkinson's disease.
+This is a collection of scripts used in a Mendelian randomization analysis for the druggable genome in Parkinson's disease.
 Full methods can be found [here]().
-* This study used expression quantitative trait loci (eQTL) provided by the [eQTLGen](https://eqtlgen.org) and [PsychENCODE](http://resource.psychencode.org) consortia.
-* This study used outcome data for PD risk (discovery and replication phase), age at onset, and progression provided by the [International Parkinson's disease Genomics consortium](http://pdgenetics.org/resources)

-This code can be used for a Mendelian randomization analysis of the druggable genome using any QTL data and any disease outcome.
+This code can be used for any QTL data and any disease outcome.
 * You will need to provide the druggable genome file.
-The publicly available version of the druggable genome provided by [Finan at al.](https://pubmed.ncbi.nlm.nih.gov/28356508/) can be used instead of `druggable_genome_new.txt`. ?rewrite code so it works for this
+The publicly available version of the druggable genome provided by [Finan at al.](https://pubmed.ncbi.nlm.nih.gov/28356508/) can be used instead of `druggable_genome_new.txt`.
-* You will need to provide the GWAS summary statistics for your outcome of interest and create `read_exposure_data_${YourExposureData}.R` and `read_exposure_data_${YourOutcomeData}.R` scripts to suit these.
+* You will need to provide the GWAS summary statistics for your outcome of interest and create `read_exposure_data_${YOUR_EXPOSURE_DATA}.R` and `read_exposure_data_${YOUR_OUTCOME_DATA}.R` scripts to suit these.
 Use `read_exposure_data_generic.R` and `read_exposure_data_generic.R` as a template.

+## Citation
+If you use the code, please cite:
+Storm et al. 2020 "Finding drug targeting mechanisms with genetic evidence for Parkinson’s disease." bioRxiv.